CCI-MOC/documentation/docs/source/MOC-Website.md

 There is also a GUI you can use by pointing your browser to the Search-Replace-DB directory.

-If the script gives you a CLI error about "undefined function mb_regex_encoding()" it is because you need to install the package php-mbstring.
+If the script gives you a CLI error about `undefined function mb_regex_encoding()` it is because you need to install the package php-mbstring.
 (In the GUI this will appear as a popup about an AJAX error).

-Install the package, then restart httpd:
+Install the package, then restart httpd

      # yum install php-mbstring -y
      # systemctl restart httpd